Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 But it was at Charming that, despite it being my least glamorous gig, I learned about garment construction.

-Before approving final runs, we had to check the fit of production samples to make sure they met quality standards.
+Before approving final runs, we had to check the production samples’ fit to ensure they met quality standards.

 I was responsible for keeping all the samples organized and worked with the fit model and design teams to ensure the fit was correct.

-Granted, Fashion Bug wasn’t known for high-quality standards.
+Granted, Fashion Bug wasn’t exactly known for its high-quality standards.

-Our head of QA was often frustrated that items were ordered despite looking awful.
+But our head of QA was well-trained and often frustrated that items were ordered despite looking awful.

-Because of that experience and subsequent relationships with tailors and clothing makers over the years, I learned the nuances between okay and terrific design and why, from a construction standpoint, things sometimes look terrible when you try them on.
+Because of that experience and subsequent relationships with tailors and clothing makers over the years, I learned the nuances between good and bad design and why an item is sometimes inherently unflattering from a construction standpoint.

 Related: What to Wear When You Don’t Wear Shorts